Haunted Massachusetts: Ghostly Sites to Visit this Halloween!

 The desolateness of the area combined with an expansive space filled with tall pine trees and the haunted history of the forest make it a great place to take an October walk or bike ride.

 Myles Standish is supposedly the sight of several strange events.
-There are stories about an old abandoned mental institution lurking somewhere deep within the forest.
+First off, there are stories about an old abandoned mental institution lurking somewhere deep within the forest.
 I’ve hiked the forest many times and have seen no evidence.
 In addition, several murders took place here during the 1970’s.
 In 1977, Ruth Masters was brutally murdered in the forest.
-Strangely, the case was not solved until years later (2003).
+Strangely, the case remained unsolved until years later (2003).